Islam and other religions

+Al-Baqara 256

 Non-Muslims and Islam

 The Qur'an distinguishes between the monotheistic People of the Book (ahl al-kitab), i.e. Jews, Christians, Sabians and others on the one hand and polytheists or idolaters on the other hand.
 There are certain kinds of restrictions that apply to polytheists but not to "People of the Book" in classical Islamic law.
 One example is that Muslim males are allowed to marry a Christian or Jew, but not a polytheist.
 Muslim women, however, may not marry non-Muslim men.

 The Quran told Muslims to discuss the common points between Muslims and non-Muslims.
 It directs Muslims not to fight with people of the Book.

 The idea of Islamic infallibility is encapsulated in the formula, "Islam is exalted and nothing is exalted above it."

 Abraham, Moses, Hebrew prophets, and Jesus were all prophets of Islam, but according to Muslim tradition their message and the texts of the Torah and the Gospels were corrupted.